masoumehmohebbi/progressive-react-library-app/README.md

-# React Spotify App 🟢⏯
+# Progressive library app 🏛️📰💻📖
 Spotify is a web music player.
 Styling is with Tailwind-css.
 The state managment is tanstack-query.
 And the form validation is with react-hook-form.
 Backend is django and mongoDB.

 <figure>